A Look at the Different Types of Biscuits

 This article wouldn't be complete without mentioning that in some countries, what we know as cookies, are called biscuits.
 This is not really surprising since the ingredients are so similar.
 Cookies, as we know them, differ from biscuits, though, usually being far sweeter and considered more a treat or dessert item, rather than a staple quick bread; and whereas biscuits might be served as part of a meal, cookies wouldn't be.

-Standard baking powder biscuit dough has a flavor that is a close match to pie crust, which means it couples well with both sweet and savory.
+Baking powder biscuit dough has a flavor that is a close match to pie crust, which means it couples well with both sweet and savory.
 As such, it makes a good base for many spin-offs from the original.

 Biscuit Spirals--Turkey and biscuits are considered a classic coupling.
 In Savory Turkey Filled Biscuit Spirals, turkey is spread over biscuit crust and then rolled in a spiral.
+Biscuit spirals can also be made with tinned chicken.

 Cheese and Bacon Biscuits--An old-time favorite.
 Grated cheddar cheese and cooked crumbled bacon is added to biscuit dough for incredibly tasty biscuits.

 Herbed Biscuits--Herbed biscuits add a nice touch to serve with dinner dishes.
+Some cooks will add different herbs to change the flavor of biscuits.

 Meat Pies Topped With Biscuit Crust--Some cooks like to fill a pie plate with meat and vegetables and then top this mixture with a biscuit crust for a delicious meat pie.
 Biscuit crust is faster to make than pie crust, so it is ideal for a dish like this.